xorbitsai/inference/xinference/deploy/docker/pypiserver/README.md

    fully-pinned locks with `pip download --no-deps` — one coherent resolution per engine, so unpinned specs cannot fan out into many versions.
-Model pins are fetched constrained to the shared locks (with a recorded unconstrained fallback on conflicts), git sources and sdist-only downloads are built into wheels.
+Model pins are fetched constrained to the shared locks (with a recorded unconstrained fallback on conflicts), direct wheel URLs are downloaded with their dependencies, and sdist-only downloads are built into wheels.
+Git sources are recorded but deliberately skipped because the offline runtime rejects them.
 3. **`selfcheck.py`** (a dedicated build stage) re-resolves every index-compatible engine set, pin and direct wheel against the baked mirror ALONE (`--disable-fallback`).
 Any gap fails the image build; recorded git